 Python Course Detailed Overview

-- Overview of Coding & Programming: Learn how the Python language works, basic computer organization and architecture.
+- Overview of Coding & Programming: How the Python language works, as well as basic computer organization and architecture.

-- Introduction to Programming: Learn Python basics, syntax, dynamic language, write the first program, learn how to compile and run programs in the terminal commands, learn how to use Sublime Text.
+- Introduction to Programming: Write your first codes to learn python basics, syntax, and dynamic language concepts.
+Learn how to compile and run programs in the terminal commands, as well as how to use Sublime Text.

-- Variables, Data Types, and Operators: Learn how to assign and declare variables, primitive variable types such as integers, strings, Booleans, and floats, mathematical operators, and/or operators, and proper programming practices such as commenting and variable naming.
+- Variables, Data Types, and Operators: Assigning and declaring variables, primitive variable types such as integers, strings, Booleans, and floats, mathematical operators, and/or operators, and proper programming practices such as commenting and variable naming.

-- Control Flow: Learn how to structure code, if-else statements, for loops, while loops, global and local variables, nested for loops, switch statements.
+- Control Flow: Structuring code: if-else statements, for loops, while loops, global and local variables, nested for loops, switch statements.

-- Functions: Learn how to create repeatable code using functions, parameters, arguments, return value, the motivation behind functions.
+- Functions: Creating repeatable code using functions, parameters, arguments, return value, and the motivation behind functions.

-- Lists, Strings, Tuples, and Dictionaries: Learn how to store data using lists, declaring an empty list, index, appending to a list, using loops and lists, manipulate strings, and understand how key-value pairing works.
+- Lists, Strings, Tuples, and Dictionaries: Storing data using lists, declaring an empty list, the index, appending to a list, using loops and lists, manipulating strings, and how key-value pairing works.

-- Modular & Object-Oriented Programming: Learn about classes, encapsulation, inheritance, super-class, polymorphism, and learn how to navigate packages and understand abstract classes and method overloading.
+- Modular & Object-Oriented Programming: Learn about classes, encapsulation, inheritance, super-class, polymorphism, and how to navigate packages.
+Understand abstract classes and method overloading.